Bibliography and links:

 “Bringing Smexy Back: Fangirl Production, AMVs, and Transgressive Sexuality” by Elizabeth Birmingham http://fansconf.a-kon.com/dRuZ33A/wp-content/uploads/2013/04/Bringing-Smexy-Back-by-Elizabeth-Birmingham.pdf

-A much refered to “primer” for newbie western rotten girls – a typology of how sex works in a yaoi sex scene: “That Japanese BL Scene Page“
+An early, much referred to “primer” for newbie western rotten girls – a typology of how sex works in a yaoi sex scene: “That Japanese BL Scene Page“

 blog now defunct, see the archive.org backup at: